 The fly-bridge or “command-bridge” features a helm station on the centerline and a single pedestal seat for a helmsperson.
 A hinged aluminum radar arch overhead supports the yacht’s antennas and a Bimini Top shades the fly-bridge.
 A Boat-deck with tender chocks and davit are all the way aft and from here, a hatch and stairs lead down to the aft-deck.

 The Engine-room houses the two 800 horsepower Caterpillar 3406E main engines, 2 – 20 KW auxiliary generators and twin 500 gallon saddle-tanks for fuel.
 This area is well illuminated with 110 VAC florescent lighting as well as 12 VDC lights in the overhead.

-Providing spirited performance, exceptional maneuverability, excellence in design and engineering and built to the highest standards of craftsmanship, the West-Bay SonShip 58’ will provide years of adventure, exploring the islands and harbors off of the “beaten track”.
-“Siboney” is perfect for a cruising family or comfortable for 2 couples who want to get away for a long weekend but, the yacht is easily managed by only two persons.
-The yacht’s shallow draft and an exterior requiring relatively little maintenance combine to make the West-Bay SonShip 58 a fun boat to own.
+Providing spirited performance, exceptional maneuverability, excellence in design and engineering and built to the highest standards of craftsmanship, this West-Bay SonShip 58’, once refit, will provide years of adventure, exploring the islands and harbors off of the “beaten track”.
+The West-Bay 58 design is a perfect vessel for a cruising family or one comfortable for 2 couples who want to get away for a long weekend.
+The design is easily managed by only two persons and the yacht’s shallow draft and an exterior requiring relatively little maintenance combine to make the West-Bay SonShip 58 a fun boat to own.

 The Company offers the details of this vessel in good faith but cannot guarantee or warrant the accuracy of this information nor warrant the condition of the vessel.
 A buyer should instruct his agents, or his surveyors, to investigate such details as the buyer desires validated.
 This vessel is offered subject to prior sale, price change, or withdrawal without notice.